sfc-gh-dwilczak/tutorials/docs/clouds/google/fivetran/index.md

     ```

 ##### Grant access in GCP
-We'll now need to allow Snowflake to interacte with with bucket via the external volume.
+We'll now need to allow Snowflake to interact with with bucket via the external volume.
 To do so we'll

 === ":octicons-image-16: Template"